If you don’t know how to sew, you can still make pretty pillows for your sofa! This tutorial will show you how to make no-sew pillow covers.

 So there you go!

-Easy no-sew pillows that even the most NON crafty person can do on a Friday night 🙂
+Easy no-sew pillow covers that even the most NON-crafty person can do on a Friday night 🙂

 Here are some other “even-a-novice-can-do-this!” projects you can do to make your house look great: